The Ultimate Bohol Itinerary for 3 Days

 This will take most of the day so you will need to skip the kayaking and jiggle your Bohol itinerary to visit the heritage sights earlier in the trip.

-Alona Divers are one of the top-rated scuba centers on the island.
+Alona Divers is one of the top-rated scuba centers on the island.
 They provide different rates for qualified open water divers based on how many dives you want to do.
 You can also book a discovery dive, take a refresher course or enroll in your first open water diving course.

 Go Deep offers comparable packages and they also have the option to go freediving or snorkeling with friendly whale sharks!